seng438-winter-2022/seng438-a4-Sun2129/Assignment4-ReportTemplate.md

 # Report all the statistics and the mutation score for each test class
+(BEFORE) RangeTest: 61%

+(AFTER) RangeTest: 71%

+(BEFORE) DataUtilitiesTest: 85%

+(AFTER) DataUtilitiesTest: 90%

+We could not get more than a 5% increase in mutation testing for DataUtilities because we already had 85% before, and the amount of mutations we needed to kill became harder to catch and kill as it requires nearly 100% of them to be killed.

 # Analysis drawn on the effectiveness of each of the test classes